Meisho Doto: Retirement

 After retirement, he became a breeding stallion at East Stud alongside T.M.
 Opera O, and during 10 years of service, there were 270 registered offspring, with 241 of them having raced.
 Subsequently, as he aged and the number of breedings decreased, owner Yoshio Matsumoto planned to take care of him for life.
 However, the certified NPO organization Retirement Horse Association requested him to be transferred to Matsumoto as the "face" of the association, which Matsumoto accepted.
-Therefore, starting in 2017, he spent his remaining years as a foster horse of the Retirement Horse Association.
+Therefore, starting in 2017, he has been spending his remaining years as a foster horse of the Retirement Horse Association.
 In 2018, he became a candidate for the Grant Program for Retired Famous Horses and moved from East Stud to Versailles Farm on November 29.
 Since then, he has taken on a role in the awareness-raising activities of the Retirement Horse Association along with Nice Nature, who holds a position similar to that of a public relations director, and Taiki Shuttle, who became a foster horse around the same time.
 On June 16, 2021, he was relocated to Northern Lake in Shinkan Town, Hokkaido, along with Taiki Shuttle.
+Him and Taiki Shuttle would become close and were often seen together until the latter's passing in 2022.
+Meisho Doto has since inherited Taiki Shuttle's blanket and can be seen wearing it on cold days.

 At Northern Lake, interactions with Meto, a former stray cat now kept as the farm's mascot, have become a hot topic, particularly a video of Meto riding on the back of Meisho Doto for the first time, which has surpassed one million views on YouTube.
 In December 2023, a photo book documenting the interactions between the two, titled 'Boss Cat Meto and Meisho Doto: The Miracle of the Retired Racehorse Farm Northern Lake' (Tatsumi Publishing, ISBN 978-4777830749), was released.